esp-rs/book/src/writing-your-own-application/generate-project/esp-template.md

 Hello world!
 ```

-What you see here are messages from the first and second stage bootloader, and then, our "Hello World" message!
+What you see here are messages from the first and second stage bootloader, and then, our "Hello world" message!

 And that is exactly what the code is doing.